Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Problem Formulations and Solutions; The MART and MARE Schemes

 Based on the insights gained by the discussions above, problem~\eqref{eq:MART_problem} can be transformed to a single-variable convex optimization problem.
 For that, the channel service probabilities should be calculated using $P^*=\hat{P}$, and substituted in the problem.

 \begin{theorem} For a given $P$, in particular for $P^*$, problem~\eqref{eq:MART_problem} is a convex optimization problem with respect to $\rho$.\looseness=-1 \end{theorem} \begin{proof} For a given $P$, channel service probabilities are constant and the constraints of problem~\eqref{eq:MART_problem} are linear functions with respect to $\rho$.
-Hence, it is only needed to prove the convexity of the objective function by showing that its second derivative is positive~\cite{book:nonlinear_bertsekas}. ~\eqref{eq:Wxy}-\eqref{eq:T} indicate that the objective function is the sum of the functions having the forms $f_0=\frac{1-a}{q_0-a}$, $f_1(\rho)=\frac{\rho-\rho^2a}{q_1-\rho a}$ and $f_2(\rho)=\frac{(1-\rho)-(1-\rho)^2a}{q_2-(1-\rho)a}$, where $q_0$, $q_1$, and $q_2$ represent the symbols for transmission/computation service probabilities in the different function forms and $f_0$ is a constant function with respect to $\rho$.
-The second derivatives of $f_1(\rho)$ and $f_2(\rho)$ are as follows: It is clear that the values of $a$, $q_1$, and $q_2$ are in the interval $(0,1]$ and, according to the constraints, $(q_1-\rho a)>0$, $(q_2-(1-\rho)a>0)$ for feasible values of $\rho$.
-Therefore, $f_1^{''}(\rho)>0$ and $f_2^{''}(\rho)>0$ and hence, $f_1(\rho)$ and $f_2(\rho)$ are convex functions.
-Noting that the sum of convex and constant functions is a convex function, it is inferred that for a given $P$ and in particular for $P^*$, the objective function~\eqref{eq:MART_objective} is convex with respect to $\rho$. \end{proof}
+Thus, we only need to prove that the objective function is convex or, equivalently, show that it has a positive second derivative~\cite{book:nonlinear_bertsekas}.~\eqref{eq:Wxy}-\eqref{eq:T} indicate that the objective function is composed of the functions of the forms $f_0=\frac{1-a}{q_0-a}$, $f_1(\rho)=\frac{\rho-\rho^2a}{q_1-\rho a}$ and $f_2(\rho)=\frac{(1-\rho)-(1-\rho)^2a}{q_2-(1-\rho)a}$, where $q_0$, $q_1$, and $q_2$ represent the symbols for transmission/computation service probabilities and $f_0$ is a function that does not depend on $\rho$.
+The second derivatives of $f_1(\rho)$ and $f_2(\rho)$ are as follows: It is clear that the values of $a$, $q_1$, and $q_2$ are in the interval $(0,1]$ and, according to the constraints, $(q_1-\rho a)>0$, $(q_2-(1-\rho)a>0)$ for feasible $\rho$.
+Therefore, $f_1^{''}(\rho)>0$ and $f_2^{''}(\rho)>0$ hold and hence, $f_1(\rho)$ and $f_2(\rho)$ are convex functions.
+Consequently, it is inferred that for a given $P$ and in particular for $P^*$, the objective function~\eqref{eq:MART_objective} is convex with respect to $\rho$. \end{proof}

 According to Theorem~\ref{thm:MART_convexity_rho}, after substituting the channel service probabilities (at $P^*=\hat{P}$) in the problem, the resulted problem will be a single-variable convex optimization problem with respect to $\rho$.
-Therefore, $\rho^*$ can be found easily by using an efficient one-dimensional search such as the Golden section method~\cite{book:nonlinear_bertsekas}, which has the computational complexity of $O(\log(1/\delta))$, where $\delta$ is the desired relative error bound.
-This method can be easily implemented in the RS or the HS as they both have computation capability.
+Therefore, a one-dimensional search algorithm can be utilized to easily find the $\rho^*$.
+For example, Golden section method~\cite{book:nonlinear_bertsekas} is an efficient method in this regard, with the computational complexity of $O(\log(1/\delta))$, where $\delta$ is the desired relative error bound.
+This method can be easily implemented in the RN or the HN as they both have computation capability.